‘The Walking Dead’: Lennie James on Morgan’s Journey, Move to ‘Fear the Walking Dead’

 We recently caught up with James (who charmingly still calls his new television home “Fear of the Walking Dead”) to get an idea of what’s about to go down.
 James couldn’t tell us outright how those timelines align—if Morgan makes his entry into the Fear storyline after his encounters with Rick but before he returned to Alexandria, or if Fear catches up to the Dead and Morgan’s finally had it with the AHK universe.

-But a few us his remarks piqued our curiosity as to whether Morgan's days among the Grimes gang aren't completely in the rearview, whether that means his return to The Walking Dead or a progressive blurring of both shows' worlds.
+But a few of his remarks piqued our curiosity as to whether Morgan’s days among the Grimes gang aren’t completely in the rearview, whether that means his return to The Walking Dead or a progressive blurring of both shows’ worlds.

 How did you find out you would be making the jump?

 Lennie James: Basically how it happened is that [Fear executive producer] Scott Gimple invited me to his house and said, “I have a question to ask you.”
 He said, “How would you like to be on Fear the Walking Dead?” and to be absolutely honest, that’s the last thing I expected him to say.

 So, it took me completely by surprise and I kind of had a brain freeze, really.
 Only two thoughts were going through my mind, one of which was, “I need to talk to my family about the whole possibility of it” and the other one was that it meant the possibility of leaving the group of people —or being separated for a bit—from the group of people I’d been working with for the last God knows how many years.

 The primary question on fans’ minds is that timeframe.
 Anything for me?
 Or am I going to have to wait and see?

 I know.
 It’s very, very tricky and it’s the question that everybody’s asking me and it was the question that, obviously, I had when it was all proposed to me.
 But, at this particular moment in time, I can’t answer that question.